See Arch Linux Installation for installation notes.

 I seem to be partial to fonts with curves.
 I’m a fan of Mononoki and Ubuntu Mono.

-yay -S --needed ttf-ubuntu-font-family ttf-mononoki
+yay -S --needed ttf-ubuntu-font-family ttf-mononoki-nerd

 This starts showing up inside the browser — for code snippets — too!